-Physiotherapy is recommended for those who are able to perform the range of motions required to perform specific exercises.
-It can be a long process, but because you are working on strengthening the muscles and improving flexibility, physiotherapy has been found to be effective and permanent.
+Physiotherapy is recommended for those who can perform the range of motions required to perform specific exercises.
+It can be a long process, but because you are working on strengthening the muscles and improving flexibility, physiotherapy is effective and permanent.

 When is it useful?
 Physiotherapy is often recommended to help with healing and recovery for: